 6-Month-Old Baby's Food Chart And Recipes

-A 6-month-baby diet chart allows parents to understand how to introduce solid foods to children and what are the suitable options.
+A 6-month-baby diet chart helps parents understand how to introduce solid foods to children and know what the suitable options are.
 The American Academy of Pediatrics (AAP) recommends that all babies start solid food once they turn six months.
 Before this age, breastmilk can provide complete nutrition to them.

 According to a study conducted by a researcher from NANTES University in France, breast milk is primarily composed of water (87%), followed by protein (1%), lipid (4%), and carbohydrates (4.6 to 6%).
 Additionally, breastmilk contains 1 to 2.4% oligosaccharides and a combination of essential vitamins and minerals.
 These nutrients are vital for infants’ overall health and well-being, making breastmilk a crucial source of nutrition for them.